A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Appendix

 Similar to Section \ref{sectionwhsic}, when some observations are censored, we might reweight the empirical distributions, and instead compare the weighted empirical distributions

 We propose that the weights $w_i$ are computed by the Kaplan--Meier weights \emph{within} each group.
 The test statistic thus becomes:

-This statistic is proposed by \cite{matabuenatwosample} independently.
+This statistic was also, independently, proposed by \cite{matabuenatwosample}, and can be seen as a special case of wHSIC in the case of binary covariates.
 Under the hypothesis that $C\independent X$, one can obtain $p$-values using a permutation test, resulting in the following algorithm.
-Section \ref{alternativepermutation} provides an alternative permuation test under dependent censoring, that was proposed by \cite{wangpermutation}.\\
+Section \ref{alternativepermutation} provides an alternative permuation strategy under dependent censoring, that was proposed by \cite{wangpermutation}.
+It was proposed in the context of the logrank test, but can equally be used for other statistics.\\

-\subsection{ipxHSIC}
+\subsubsection{ipxHSIC}